Nutrition & Dietetics

 Students interested in this certificate should note that this program of study includes three academic components: classes with instructors in scheduled/structured environments, supervised practice experience, and work hours completed in a retail environment within Mitchell Hall.

-The Path to Becoming a NDTR
+The Path to Becoming an NDTR

 The Dietetic Technician Program is approved by Accreditation Council for Education in Nutrition & Dietetics (ACEND) and is designed to prepare students to work as an entry-level NDTR under the guidance of a Registered Dietitian Nutritionist.